 PMS and Antidepressants

 Antidepressants in the treatment of PMS should be a last resort after whole foods and a holistic approach has been tired.
-PMS treated with antidepressants has been shown to aid in the balancing of serotonin levels which in some women has been shown to diminish PMS symptoms.
+Premenstrual syndrome treated with antidepressants has been shown to aid in the balancing of serotonin levels which in some women has been shown to diminish PMS symptoms.
 However, there are numerous side effects of prolonged antidepressant use – one of which is the development of severe forms of depression.

 Supplements that Reduce the Symptoms of PMS